 Categories

 Caller: “Hello…? …HELLO???”

-So much established software that used to work beautifully — which won market dominance through its superior user experience — is now deeply broken.
-No competitors have emerged to compete with them on UX.
+So much established software that won market dominance through its superior user experience — has now become complacent in its dominance and allowed itself to decay into profound brokenness.
+No competitors have emerged to compete with them on user experience, because users — whole industries — are locked in.

 I really miss being able to just use my software and being absorbed in my work.
 Now, invariably, I am interrupted and distracted by bugs, usability issues, unexpected UX “improvements” that require me to relearn stuff, and just trying to get the software to do what I am trying to get it to do.

 And there seems to be nothing to do or say about it.
-These companies are just big, blank, subscription-sucking machines with nobody at home but ambitious young product managers — which is worse than nobody.
+These companies are just big, blank, subscription-sucking machines with nobody at home but ambitious young product managers.
+It would be better nobody were home.

+Categories